network4dev/n4d/docs/networking/ip4.rst

 The solution, while very widely used, has many drawbacks:

-* Many hosts use a common IP address; hard to trace
+* Many hosts use a common IP address; removes end-to-end addressing
 * Applications that require source ports to remain unchanged may not work.
   The NAT would have to retain source ports, which assumes inside local devices never use the same source port for inside-to-outside flows.